digikar99/compiler-macro-notes/README.md

 ### Example Usage

-Notes may be muffled by calling `muffle` on them, or by binding `compiler-macro-notes:*muffled-notes*` to the appropriate type.
+Notes may be muffled by calling `muffle` on them, or by using the custom declaration `compiler-macro-notes:muffle-notes` with the appropriate types.
 The effect is that the notes are signalled but not printed.

 ```lisp